sourceduty/Format_Developer/README.md

 > "*We need an Interspecies Communication Specialist.*"

-> "*Press the F14 key for syntax alignment commands.*"
+> "*Technically the general utility of the code is present in the submenu found when a user presses the F14 key for syntax alignment commands.*"

 #
 ### Related Links